cw417/CPS406-project/README.md

 9. If the server starts correctly, the application can now be found at: `http://localhost:3000/` using your preferred web browser.

 ## Usage

+- To use The Reserve, you will first need to create an account:

+  1. Click the red "Get Started" button on the homepage to navigate to the Account Creation page.

+  2. Fill in the form on the Account Creation page, and click the "Sign Up" button at the bottom of the page.
+The browser will now navigate to the Login page.

+  3. On the Login page, fill out the Username and Passwords for the newly created account, and click "Login".

+  4. The browser will navigate to the Customer Dashboard page, where a Savings Account will have been opened for the new customer account.

+  5. A Chequing Account can be opened by clicking the "Open Account" button.

+  6. The "Quick Actions" menu displays the available options of Transfer, Pay Bills, and Deposit.
+The menu is set to Deposit by default, so this is the action displayed on the page when it is first loaded.

+  - **Deposit**
+    1. Ensure that the Quick Actions menu has selected the Deposit option.
+    2. Enter the file containing the cheque to be deposited.
+    3. Select the account to deposit to.
+    4. Enter the amount of the deposit.
+    5. Click the "Make deposit" button to complete the deposit.
+    6. The money will now be visible in the relevant account inside of the Account Overview section of the Customer Dashboard.

+  - **Transfer**
+    1. Ensure that the Quick Actions menu has selected the Transfer option.
+    2. Select the sender account under the "From" dropdown menu.
+    3. Select the receiver account under the "To" dropdown menu.
+    4. Enter the amount to transfer.
+    5. Click the "Make transfer" button to complete the transfer.

+  - **Add Contact**
+    1. Ensure that the Quick Actions menu has selected the Transfer option.
+    2. Click the "Add Contact" button to navigate to the Add Payee/Contact page.
+    3. Enter the name of the contact.
+    4. Enter the email of the contact.
+    5. Confirm the email of the contact.
+    6. Click the "Complete" button to add the contact.
+    - Test contact:
+    ```
+    Name: Test Account
+    Email: Tester@test.com
+    ```

+  - **Pay Bills**
+    1. Ensure that the Quick Actions menu has selected the Pay Bills option.
+    2. Select the sender account under the "From" dropdown menu.
+    3. Select the payee under the "To" dropdown menu.
+    4. Enter the amount to pay.
+    5. Click the "Make payment" button to complete the transfer.

+  - **Add Payee**
+    1. Ensure that the Quick Actions menu has selected the Pay Bills option.
+    2. Click the "Add Payee" button to navigate to the Add Payee/Contact page.
+    3. Enter the payee name.
+    4. Enter the payee account number.
+    5. Click the "Complete" button to add the payee.
+    - Test payee:
+    ```
+    Payee Name: Test Account
+    Account Number: 5149511901452791
+    ```